brutdefut/ficisertligi/_posts/2022-01-02-bushmills-original.md

 Bushmills Original is perfect for making a whiskey cocktail, for a shot with a beer or for serving to guests whose purpose is not to drink whiskey but to drink alcohol.

 P.S:
 1) Prohibition Era: The name was given to the period in the United States between 1920 and 1933 when the manufacture and sale of alcoholic beverages were prohibited.
 We all know the strong bond between Ireland and America.
-One of the biggest factors in the strengthening of this bond between them was that Ireland was one of the biggest sources of illicit whiskey needs of the aggrieved American citizens at that time.
+One of the biggest factors to strengthening this bond was that Ireland was one of the biggest sources of illicit whiskey needs of the aggrieved American citizens at that time.
 For this reason, it is possible to see different expressions of Bushmills, whose official license is registered with the date 1784, in many Hollywood movies.

 2) Midleton Distillery: Largest distillery in Ireland in County Cork, owned by Irish Distillers ( inc. Jameson, Redbreast, Midleton Very Rare, Method Madness) a subsidiary of Pernord Ricard.